ridhika123269/Diabetes-Prediction-WebApp-using-Streamlit/README.md

 Step 9: Enter all the user inputs required

-Step 10: Click on Predict button inorder to predict whether a person is 'Diabetic' or 'Not Diabetic'
+Step 10: Click on Predict button inorder to predict whether a person is 'Diabetic' or 'Non Diabetic'

 #### Important links: